LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 Check for errors, rendering the form again again if there are any.

 Next, we'll check to see if there is an existing relationship between the `Cheese` and `Menu` specified by the submitted data.
+If we try to add an entry to a table with a primary key that already exists, we'll get a SQL error, so we need to ensure this doesn't happen.
+In this case, the primary key of the join table is the combination of `CheeseID` and `MenuID`.

 Recall that data being submitted has `CheeseID` and `MenuID` properties, and to check for a relationship between the objects with these IDs we'll need to look for a `CheeseMenu` object with the given IDs.
 Run the following query:

 ```csharp
 IList<CheeseMenu> existingItems = context.CheeseMenus